discourse/service_skeleton/README.md

       end
     end

+    begin
+      ServiceSkeleton::Runner.new(GenericHelloService, ENV).run
+    rescue ServiceSkeleton::InvalidEnvironmentError => ex
+      $stderr.puts "Configuration error found: #{ex.message}"
+      exit 1
+    end

+This service, if run without a `RECIPIENT` environment variable being available, will exit with an error.
+If that isn't what you want, you can declare a default for a config variable, like so:

+    class GenericHelloService
+      include ServiceSkeleton

+      string :RECIPIENT, matches: /\a\w+\z/, default: "Anonymous Coward"

+      # ...

+*This* version will print "Hello, Anonymous Coward!" if no `RECIPIENT` environment variable is available.

 ### Environment Variable Prefixes

-It's common for all (or almost all) of your environment variables to have a common prefix, usually named for your service, so it's easy to identify your service's configuration from anything else that's lying around.
-However, you don't want to have to use that prefix when accessing your `config` methods.
+It's common for all (or almost all) of your environment variables to have a common prefix, usually named for your service, to distinguish  your service's configuration from any other environment variables lying around.
+However, to save on typing, you don't want to have to use that prefix when accessing your `config` methods.

 Enter: the service name prefix.
 Any of your environment variables whose name starts with [your service's name](#the-service-name) (matched case-insensitively) followed by an underscore will have that part of the environment variable name removed to determine the method name on `config`.
-The *original* environment variable name is still matched to a variable declaration, so, you need to declare the variable *with* the prefix, but the method name won't have it.
+The *original* environment variable name is still matched to a variable declaration, so, you need to declare the variable *with* the prefix, it is only the method name on the `config` object that won't have the prefix.

 Using this environment variable prefix support, the `GenericHelloService` would have a (case-insensitive) prefix of `generic_hello_service_`.
 In that case, extending the above example a little more, you could do something like this:

-    class GenericHelloService < ServiceSkeleton
+    class GenericHelloService
+      include ServiceSkeleton

       string :GENERIC_HELLO_SERVICE_RECIPIENT, matches: /\A\w+\z/

       def run